zzxwill/odps/intl.en-US/User Guide/SQL/Insert Operation/DYNAMIC PARTITION.md

 **Note:**

--   In the ‘select\_statement’ field, the following field provides the dynamic partition value for the target table.
-If the target table only has a one-level dynamic partition, the last field value of select\_statement is the dynamic partition value of the target table.
+-   In the ‘select\_statement’ field, the following field provides a dynamic partition value for the target table.
+If the target table has only one-level dynamic partition, the last field value of select\_statement is the dynamic partition value of the target table.
 -   Currently, a single worker can only output up to 512 dynamic partitions in a distributed environment, otherwise it leads to abnormality.
 -   Currently, any dynamic partition SQL cannot generate more than 2,000 dynamic partitions; otherwise it causes abnormality.
--   The value of dynamic partition cannot be NULL, and also does not support special characters and Chinese, otherwise exception is thrown.
+-   The value of dynamic partition cannot be NULL, and also does not support special or Chinese characters, otherwise an exception is thrown.
 The exception is as follows:

     ```
     FAILED: ODPS-0123031:Partition exception - invalid dynamic partition value:
                   province=xxx
     ```

--   If the destination table has multiple-level partitions, it is allowed to specify parts of partitions to be static partitions through ‘Insert’ statement, but the static partitions must be advanced partitions.
+-   If the destination table has multi-level partitions, it is allowed to specify parts of partitions to be static partitions through ‘Insert’ statement, but the static partitions must be advanced partitions.

 **A simple example to explain dynamic partition is as follows**: